Racism in China: Discrimination against Africans and people of African descent

-Reports of racial discrimination against Africans have trended in foreign media since the 1970s.
-The Chinese government has continually provided aid to China-friendly African countries, which includes funding university education for African students of elite backgrounds.
-Scholar Barry Sautman believes that tensions between African students and Chinese students escalated since the 1970s because of a lack of interaction between the two groups, racist remarks made by Chinese media, and an increase of racial assaults and slurs by Chinese students.
-Publicized incidents of discrimination against Africans have been the Nanjing anti-African protests in 1988 and a 1989 student-led protest in Beijing in response to an African dating a Chinese person.
+According to historian Yinghong Cheng, "a relationship between two racially superior/inferior human groups is either implied or demonstrated" in Chinese narratives and discourses toward Africans.
+Reports of racial discrimination against Africans in China have been published by foreign media outlets since the 1970s.
+Publicized incidents of discrimination against Africans have included the Nanjing anti-African protests in 1988 and a 1989 student-led protest in Beijing in response to an African dating a Chinese person.
 Police action against Africans in Guangzhou has also been reported as discriminatory.
-In 2009, accusations by Chinese media that African undocumented immigrants residing in China could be as high as 200,000 people sparked racist attacks over the internet against Africans and mixed African-Chinese people.
-In 2017, a museum in Wuhan was condemned for comparing Africans to wild animals.
-In 2018, the CCTV New Year's Gala sparked controversies for blackface performances and portraying Africans as submissive to the support from China.
+In 2009, accusations which were made by Chinese media in which it stated that the number of African undocumented immigrants who were residing in China could be as high as 200,000 people sparked racist attacks against Africans and mixed African-Chinese people on the internet.
+In 2017, a museum exhibit in Wuhan was condemned for comparing Africans to wild animals and was pulled soon after amid outrage.
+In 2018, the CCTV New Year's Gala sparked controversies because it included blackface performances in which Africans were portrayed as submissive recipients of the support which they received from China.
 During the CCTV New Year's Gala in 2021, Chinese actors again put on blackface; the Chinese Foreign minister denied that the performance was racist.

+According to BBC News, in 2020, many people in China have expressed solidarity with the Black Lives Matter movement.
+The George Floyd protests have reportedly sparked conversations about race that would have not otherwise occurred in the country, including treatment of China's own ethnic minorities.

+In the late 2010s, videos about Africans holding a written Chinese blackboard and chanting in Chinese went viral on Chinese social media.
+In February 2020, a video in which African children chanted, "I am a black devil and my IQ is low", was spread on Chinese social media.
+A group of BBC reporters traced the video's origin and created a documentary, Racism for Sale, on BBC Africa Eye, after Wode Maya expressed his fury at it.
+In the documentary, reporters revealed the video was made by a Chinese videographer located in Malawi.
+They also revealed abuses when creating videos and the videographers' racist attitude towards African people.
+After the documentary was released, pressure from Malawi was piling on the Malawian government.
+The videographer was later arrested and expelled from Malawi.

+In August 2023, Human Rights Watch reported that racist content against Black people is widespread on the internet in China.
+According to academic Kun Huang, each time a mixed-race Chinese-African person has gone viral on social media, a nationalist backlash has ensued.